huggingface/hub-docs/docs/hub/datasets-spark.md

         operation between set of filters is to be conducted.

     **kwargs
-        Any additional kwargs are passed to pyarrow.parquet.read_table.
+        Any additional kwargs are passed to pyarrow.parquet.ParquetDataset.

     Returns
     -------